Diagnosis and Treatment Plans

 We can support a general "(other)" diagnosis code.
 When used, you'll be required to add a custom description.

 These custom diagnosis codes will be suppressed from all superbills and claims since we have no method to check their validity.
-If you want a diagnosis code for claims or superbills that isn't listed in our default options, you'll need to contact us at support@sessionshealth.com to add it.
+If you want a diagnosis code for claims or superbills that isn't listed in our default options, please contact us at support@sessionshealth.com to add it.

 Step 1.